crdcamp/ml-learning-linear-regression-part-2/textbook_notes/linear_model_selection_and_regularization_notes.md

 Why might we want to use another fitting procedure instead of least squares?
 Well let me tell ya son, alternative fitting procedures can yield better prediction accuracy and model interpretability.

 * **Prediction Accuracy:** Provided you're actually dealing with a linear problem, the least squares estimate will have a low bias.
-If n >>, that is, if n, the number of observations, is much larger than p, the number of variables, then the least least squares estimates tend to have low variance, and will perform well on test observations.
+If n >> p, that is, if n, the number of observations, is much larger than p, the number of variables, then the least least squares estimates tend to have low variance, and will perform well on test observations.
 However, if n is not much larger than p, then there can be a lot of variability in the least squares fit, resulting in overfitting and consequently poor predictions on future observations not used in model training.
 And if p > n, then there is no longer a unique least squares coefficient estimate: there are infinitely many solutions.
 Each of these least squares solutions gives zero error on the training data, but typically very poor test set performance due to extremely high variance.
 By **constraining** or **shrinking** the estimated coefficients, we can often substantially **reduce the variance at the cost of a negligible increase in bias**.

 * **Model Interpretability:** It's often the case that some or many of the variables used in a multiple regression model are in fact not associated with the response.
 Including such irrelevant variables leads to unnecessary complexity in the resulting model, By removing these variables-that is, by setting the corresponding coefficient estimates to zero-we can obtain a model that's more easily interpreted.
 Now least squares is extremely unlikely to yield any coefficient estimates that are exactly zero.

 There are many alternatives, both classical and modern, to using least squares to fit.
 In this chapter, we discuss three important classes of methods:

 * **Subset Selection:** This approach involves identifying a subset of the *p* predictors that we believe to be related to the response.
-We then fit a model using least squares on the reduces set of variables.
+We then fit a model using least squares on the reduced set of variables.

 * **Shrinkage:** This approach involves fitting a model involving all *p* predictors.
 However, the estimated coefficients ar shrunken towards zero relative to the least squares estimates.
 This shrinkage (also known as **regularization**) has the effect of reducing variance.
 Depending on what type of shrinkage is performed, some of the coefficients may be estimated to be exactly zero.
 Hence, shrinkage methods can also perform variable selection.